How Much Does Watershed Cost? Price Range Based on Customer Type

 This all sounds good, but it also means that to make the most of it, you’ll need internal structure, organized data and clarity in your ESG objectives.

-If you want a continuous view of your emissions and ESG data, you’ll need to integrate the solution with your internal systems.
+If you want a continuous view of your emissions and ESG data, you’ll need to integrate the solution with your internal systems, ideally connected to your carbon footprint paper metrics for full emissions traceability.

 This includes energy data, mobility, purchasing, and the supply chain.
 The higher the level of integration, the higher the initial and operational cost.